IHOXOHI/neopixel-brightness-function/README.md

-# neopixel-brightness-function
-neopixel lib with several brightness functions added -Brighness_on/off which save the color in memory -Brighness_Up/Down : control the intensity of brighness
 # NeoPixel driver for MicroPython
 # MIT license; Copyright (c) 2016 Damien P. George, 2021 Jim Mussared
 from machine import bitstream